phishinga/Simple-Vulnerable-Web-App-SQLi/README.md

 ## Running the App

 - Simply copy paste the whole repo and run ```python3 apiSQLi.py```
-- The application listens on port 5000 and can be accessed via the URLs:
+- The application listens on port 5000 and can be accessed via the URLs bellow.
+- Please note: The repo contains only the app part, the underlying infrastructure needs to be deployed separately.

 GET
 - http://localhost:5000/secure_query?id=9